farmOS/farmOS/docs/hosting/install.md

 you can proceed with the web-based farmOS installation.
 Visit the farmOS server's hostname in your browser and follow the steps to install farmOS and optional modules.

+### File uploads

+In order to upload files, a private filesystem path must be configured in the `settings.php` file after installation is complete.

+If you are using the official Docker image, and bind-mounting the `sites` directory as a volume, add the following line to `sites/default/settings.php`:

+    $settings['file_private_path'] = '/opt/drupal/web/sites/default/private/files';

+If you are using a packaged release outside of Docker, replace `/opt/drupal/web` with the path to the webroot directory that contains your `sites` directory.